 Arrival at Paro

-As the plane banks over the mountain slopes, the Paro Valley greet you with luminous paddies rippling in the breeze and tiny houses sprinkled on the bank of the meandering river.
+As the plane sweeps pass the mountain slopes, the Paro Valley greets you with verdant paddies bowling to the breeze and tiny houses speckled on the bank of the gushing river.
 The air is crystal clear, light translucent and on horizon, snowcapped mountains frame the idyllic like painting.
 It does not matter how many time you land in Paro, the bucolic valley unfolds like a dream.
-If you are lucky, you will have a glorious view of the Snowcapped Himalayas.
+If you are lucky, you will have a sparkling view of the Snowcapped Himalayas.
 After visa formalities and collection of baggage, you will meet our representative, who will drive through Paro town for lunch at one of the local restaurant.
 Afternoon: Visit Paro Dzong built in 1646, which houses the administrative center of the Paro district and religious institute for monks.
 The Paro Dzong may be familiar to people who watched Bertolucci’s film “The Little Buddha” Their after walk down to the coach crossing over the traditional wooden covered bridge called “Nymezampa” which spans over the Paro River.
 Drive to Visit Kichu Lkakhang 6th century old monastery.
 Evening leisure at Zhiwaling

 Paro - Thimphu